Simulating Disruptions on Netherlands Railway Operations

 The engineers were able to test certain kinds of disruptions.
 When an experiment was run, the developers got the KPIs, that were the total delays of the trains, the number of failures, cancelled trains, and punctuality.
 The running time of the model was quite good, as this experiment showed the results for 5 years in around 5 minutes of running it.

-Monte Carlo experiment with AnyLogic (click to enlarge)
+Monte Carlo experiment in the simulation-based railway planning tool (click to enlarge)

-Netherlands Railways has been using the model for almost 5 years.
+Netherlands Railways has been using the simulation-based railway planning tool for almost 5 years.
 During this time, they made some changes to it.
 For instance, they used actions more in the transition instead of the state entry.
 It prevented confusion when using historical states.

 Previously, Netherlands Railways engineers drew the model layout by hand, gave it a name, and connected it to an input file, but then they started to make automatization with the use of AnyLogic templates that enabled them to switch easily between layouts (parts of the Netherlands).
-Thanks to AnyLogic, it became possible to model almost the whole of the Netherlands.
+Thanks to AnyLogic software, it became possible to model almost the whole of the Netherlands rail transportation network.

 Problem